Jim-Qin/INFO_6205_Assignments/README.md

 This is the class repository for Program Structure and Algorithms

-reports is in the folder "reports"
+Reports are in the folder "reports"